aleszu/oilandwater/README.md

 ![alt text](http://aleszu.com/workshops/twitter-oilwater.png)

-# Data analysis and visualization: do it yourself
+# Data analysis and visualization

 For this workshop, let's start with a filtered version of the [top 20 crude oil spills](http://aleszu.com/workshops/top20crude.csv) since 2010 by size.
 If you want the full zip file of PHMSA flagged incidents go [here](https://www.phmsa.dot.gov/pipeline/library/data-stats/flagged-data-files).